amin-aggag/drawing-notepad/README.md

 I designed the code to be **reusable**, **maintainable**, **clean** and easy to add features to by using React design patterns including custom hooks and the use of `useContext()` for state management throughout the component tree as well as SOLID principles, including the Single-Responsibility principle and Open-Closed principle.

+None of this code came from any course or YouTube tutorial.
+This project was made on my own.

 ## Features

 🖊️ Various pens sizes